rochars/wavefile/README.md

 // Change the bit depth to 16-bit, supported by most browsers: wav.toBitDepth("16");

-// Get the byte buffer of your new, browser-friendly wav file: buffer = wav.toBuffer();
+// Get the DataURI of your new, browser-friendly wav file: let dataURI = wav.toDataURI();

-// Load your new wav file into your player
-// ...
 ```

 With **wavefile** you can play A-Law, mu-Law, IMA-ADPCM and 64-bit wave files on browsers using the HTML5/JavaScript player of your choice.
 This example use **wavesurfer**.